 Gamification and game theory are used to positively influence human behaviour.
 If used in the right way, they trigger intrinsic motivation which results in:

-Business games and management simulations offer a hands-on experience, in which student teams run their own companies.
+Business games and management simulations offer a hands-on experience, in which student teams run their own businesses.
 Fast facts:

 View the management simulation per subject: